 Many of Lurie Children's key design decisions reflect evidence-based design features intended to improve care for children.
 Our team reviewed the growing body of evidence that shows that hospital design impacts patient stress, patient and staff safety, staff effectiveness and care quality in order to determine which features to incorporate into the design of Lurie Children’s.
 Some examples include:

 Surprisingly, there are significant gaps in what is known about the role of respite and play spaces in a pediatric patient’s health and healing.
 Quantification of hospital design has applicability nationwide with the growing interest in building new healing spaces for children.
-The generosity and foresight of the Crown Family in creating the Crown Sky Garden, a place of respite for patients and their families, presents a unique opportunity to understand the connection between hospital design and health.
+The generosity and foresight of the Crown Family in creating the Crown Sky Garden presents a unique opportunity to understand the connection between hospital design and health.
 Located on the hospital's 11th floor, the Crown Sky Garden subtly divides the 5,000-square-foot garden into zones.
 Areas closer to the Sky Café are designed for high activity and performances, while areas closer to the windows encourage quiet activity and respite for families and staff

 An expert, multidisciplinary research team at Lurie Children’s is partnering with the internationally-recognized Center for Health Design to examine the impact of hospital design on stress levels in hospitalized children and their parents.
 The study will explore the extent to which healing spaces promote health and healing during hospitalization like in the Crown Sky Garden, and other spaces that provide respite, play and self-care.

 Lurie Children’s is also part of the “Pebble Project,” a group of 50 hospitals from around the world that are committed to studying specific innovations in hospital design.
 Research on the hospital design and Crown Sky Garden will be shared once it is completed so that other hospitals can learn from this experience as they move from conception to design in their own spaces.
 Read more about the Pebble Project.